Loading

 Hashtags #lovensw #newsouthwales

-In New South Wales’s wild west, the Silver City Highway is a 683km stretch of road linking Buronga on the banks of the Murray River up to the state’s northern border.
-In years gone by the unsealed stretches of this highway were best suited to off-road vehicles, but it’s now bitumen all the way, opening it up to road -trippers in every kind of car ready for an outback adventure.
+Roam across New South Wales’s wild west on the Silver City Highway, a 683km stretch of road linking the Murray River town of Buronga to Broken Hill and beyond to the state’s northern border.
+Once best suited to off-road vehicles, the highway is now sealed all the way.
+So no matter what kind of car – or campervan – you drive, head west for an unforgettable outback adventure.

 Day 1: Buronga to Broken Hill

-Watch the landscape change from lush farmland to the red earth of the outback on the three-hour drive from the NSW border town of Buronga to the ‘Silver City’ of Broken Hill that gives the highway its name.
+Contemplate the way the landscape changes from lush farmland to the red earth of the outback on the three-hour drive from the NSW border town of Buronga to the ‘Silver City’ of Broken Hill that gives the highway its name.

-Art lovers should head for the Broken Hill Regional Art Gallery, where works by Aboriginal and other local artists are displayed.
-See iconic outback artist Pro Hart’s painted Rolls Royce, along with his paintings and sculptures, at the Pro Hart Gallery, then travel 9km out of town to the Living Desert Reserve to see a trail of 12 sandstone sculptures.
+Get a sense of the rich culture of the region via works by Aboriginal and other local artists at the Broken Hill City Art Gallery.
+Savour the visual feast of iconic outback artist Pro Hart’s painted Rolls-Royce and his vivid paintings and sculptures at the Pro Hart Gallery.
+Venture 9km out of town to the Living Desert State Park to marvel at the trail of 12 sandstone sculptures dotted around the sandy landscape.

-A trip to Broken Hill isn’t complete without a visit to Bells Milk Bar.
-Sip sodas, spiders and milkshakes amid the 1950s decor before visiting the museum out the back.
-And after appearing in iconic film The Adventures of Priscilla, Queen of the Desert, The Palace Hotel now has a glamorous Priscilla Suite that’s fit for a drag queen, along with more traditional rooms.
+A trip to Broken Hill isn’t complete without a visit to Bells Milk Bar, where you can sip sodas, spiders (ice-cream floats) and milkshakes amid lovingly restored 1950s decor.
+And after appearing in the iconic film The Adventures of Priscilla, Queen of the Desert, The Palace Hotel now has a glamorous Priscilla Suite that’s fit for a drag queen, along with more traditional rooms.
 (Note that for a couple of weeks each September, the Palace is usually booked out by visitors attending the Broken Heel Festival, which celebrates the Priscilla movie with a glittery drag festival.)

 Australian Inland Botanic Gardens, Buronga Credit: Destination NSW